 I keep coming back to the battery thing because it genuinely changes the ownership experience.

 Is this why I'd buy the Seal?
 Not really.
-But it's why I'd sleep fine with it parked in my garage.
+But it's why I'd sleep fine with it parked in the garage.
 And for a lot of people, that peace of mind matters more than they realize until they think about it.

 The other LFP advantage is longevity.
 These cells can handle 3,000-5,000 charge cycles before meaningful degradation, compared to 1,000-2,000 for nickel chemistry.
 BYD warranties the battery for 8 years and 160,000 km, but the underlying technology should go significantly longer.